 Stop Putting Toxins into the System

 Fundamental to any attempt at creating greater oral health as well as whole being wellness is to stop putting toxins into the system.
-Within the scope of this article, we want to draw attention to two main sources of toxins into the system.
+It is important to understand the two main ways that toxins can be introduced to the system through the mouth:

-- the toxins that the ‘bad bugs’ that cause gum disease dump or trigger in our system.
+- The toxins that gum-disease causing bacteria dump or trigger in our system.

 Prevent Disease or Create Health… Which Comes First?